Home Away from Home

 salad leaves and salad ingredients of your choice

-A dash of olive oil, sunflower or vegetable oil
+A dash of sesame oil, olive, sunflower or vegetable oil

 - Drop the ginger “coins” onto the blades of your Thermomix running at Speed 6.
 Turn off immediately and scrape down the sides of the bowl with the spatula.